LADI/jack-audio-connection-kit-docs/Home.md

 * https://github.com/alxdb/jack-analyser -  an Osciloscope for the JACK Audio API
 * [JACK Meterbridge](http://plugin.org.uk/meterbridge/) - supports a number of different types of meter, rendered using the SDL library and user-editable pixmaps
 * [Japa](http://kokkinizita.linuxaudio.org/linuxaudio/japa-pict.html)
+* http://sed.free.fr/spectrojack - little spectrogram/audiogram/sonogram/whatever that, using GTK2 and FFTW3.
+* http://spectrum3d.sourceforge.net - displays a 3D audio spectrogram in real time or not, made using Gstreamer, SDL (or Gtkglext), OpenGl, GTK2/3 and uTouch-Geis free libraries
+* [JACK Live Spectrum](http://consciousness.mywebcommunity.org/programming/jack-live-spectrum/) - a small C program for Linux that displays a flowing frequency spectrum of live audio

 ## Mixer
 * https://github.com/MaurizioB/jack_switch - simple insert switcher for jack clients
 * https://github.com/jack-mixer/jack_mixer - a GTK+ JACK audio mixer app with look similar to its hardwarecounterpart.
 It has lot of useful features, apart from being able to mixmultiple JACK audio streams.
 * [http://non.tuxfamily.org/wiki/index.php?page=Non%20Mixer Non Mixer] - a powerful, reliable and fast modular Digital Audio Mixer ([LV2 fork](https://github.com/falktx/non))
+* https://github.com/jacob3141/mx2482 -  JACK Mixer written with Qt, based on QJackAudio
+* [Jackmaster](http://69b.org/cms/software/jackmaster) - "Master Console" for the jack-audio-connection-kit
-* [JackMiniMix](https://www.aelius.com/njh/jackminimix/) - simple mixer with an OSC based control interface.
+* [JackMiniMix](https://www.aelius.com/njh/jackminimix/) - simple mixer with an OSC based control interface

 ## Video
 * [XJADEO - The X Jack Video Monitor](http://xjadeo.sourceforge.net/) - a software video player that displays a video-clip in sync with an external time source (MTC, LTC, JACK-transport).
 Xjadeo is useful in soundtrack composition, video monitoring or any task that requires to synchronizing movie frames with external events.